nationalarchives/ds-etna-explorer/README.md

 ## Background

 The purpose of the widget is to facilitate exploration of the collection using the dimension of time.
-The prototype developed during Alpha can be found in the [explorer prototype](https://alpha.nationalarchives.gov.uk/collectionexplorer/?start_year=0974&end_year=1485&era=medieval).
+A prototype developed during Alpha from [a workshop sketch]( https://raw.githubusercontent.com/nationalarchives/ds-alpha/master/ux/ideation/sketching-session-1/IMG_20200121_150131.jpg?token=AD2CJS4H6MLXNVSXSG4OX2C7VUGP2) can be found in the [explorer prototype](https://alpha.nationalarchives.gov.uk/collectionexplorer/?start_year=0974&end_year=1485&era=medieval).

 As can be seen below, the current widget has six discrete elements: